danadria/danadria.github.io/_pages/about.md

 👋 Hi!
 ======

-My name is Daniel Anadria and I am pursuing a doctoral degree in clinical natural language processing (NLP) at Utrecht University under the supervision of Dr. Anastasia Giachanou and Prof. Dr. Daniel Oberski.
+My name is Daniel Anadria and I am pursuing a doctoral degree in clinical natural language processing at Utrecht University under the supervision of Dr. Anastasia Giachanou and Prof. Dr. Daniel Oberski.

 <!--I have a background in text mining, applied data science, methodology and statistics, and research psychology.  -->